pm4py.ml.extract_ocel_features#

 - pm4py.ml.extract_ocel_features(ocel: OCEL, obj_type: str, enable_object_lifecycle_paths: bool = True, enable_object_work_in_progress: bool = False, object_str_attributes: Collection[str] | None = None, object_num_attributes: Collection[str] | None = None, include_obj_id: bool = False, debug: bool = False) DataFrame [source]#

-Implements the approach described in: Berti, A., Herforth, J., Qafari, M.S. et al. Graph-based feature extraction on object-centric event logs.
+The approach is based on: Berti, A., Herforth, J., Qafari, M.S. et al. Graph-based feature extraction on object-centric event logs.
 Int J Data Sci Anal (2023). https://doi.org/10.1007/s41060-023-00428-2

 - Parameters: